klaftertief/email_newsletters/readme.md

 	These constraints are regarded a small price for having a combined "Save and Send" button (which is simply called "Send").
 (We actually need the button's value to implement this functionality.)

 ## Change Log

+### 1.0.1

+Release-date: 2010-07-13

+Bugfix: Removed the Swiftmailer 'transport test' (which seems to be buggy)
+Feature: Added unauthenticated SMTP

+### 1.0

+Release-date: 2010-07-10

 ### 1.0RC3